aws/aws-toolkit-vscode/designs/sam-debugging/local-sam-debugging.md

 ### <a id="sam-template-resource-api-gateway"></a> SAM Template Resources (API Gateway style Local Invoke)

 SAM Template resources that contain an event of type [Api](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/sam-property-function-api.html), can be hosted in a web server for local development and iteration.
-A REST request triggers the Lambda handler as if it were called by API Gateway, and the Lambda function receives an API Gateway based event.
+A REST request causes the Lambda function to receive an API Gateway based event.

+At this time, an experience for API Gateway support is not available.
+Some portions of this document (Debug Configurations for example) have considerations made for supporting API Gateway functionality.

 ### Standalone Lambda Function Handlers